Los Angeles Uber and Lyft Accident Attorneys

 Ridesharing services such as Uber and Lyft have become the go-to form of transportation for many Los Angeles and Southern California residents.
 During September 2018, Uber and Lyft drivers who logged in to one or both rideshare apps drove between 160 million and 184.9 million miles in greater Los Angeles.

 Despite their convenience and ease, accidents still happen.
-Because ridesharing policies and laws are constantly evolving, it’s important to understand your rights if you were injured or suffered property loss in an Uber/Lyft-related accident.
+Because ridesharing policies and laws are constantly evolving, it’s important to understand your rights if you were injured or suffered property loss in an Uber or Lyft related accident.

 Lyft and Uber divide insurance coverage into three separate time periods for their drivers.

-Period 3: This is when a driver picked up a customer and is already on the way to a destination.
+- Period 3 - This is when a driver picked up a customer and is already on the way to a destination.
 Under these circumstances, Uber and Lyft offer $1 million in liability, uninsured, and underinsured coverage.
 Collision coverage is contingent on whether the driver already has collision coverage, as well.